sirupenp/datasciencecoursera/README.md

 datasciencecoursera
 ===================
+Assumptions: For the code to work the working directory should have UCI HAR Dataset folder

+Process:

 In the first step of the program the two data sets, TEST data set and TRAIN data set, are merged.

 For the TRAIN data set, each of the 3 axis are read into the appropriate variable.
 In order to merge